viviandotdev/ObsidianVault/+ Encounters/If you want to do something right, do it yourself, because other people don't care enough..md

   - I think we both can be right.
 I think you are right that I should have communicated better and asked for more context or just did it.
   - But you could have also avoided this by just texting Diana directly.
 Like why did you have to go through me?
   - I think if something is important enough you should never delegate to someone else you should do it yourself because other people just won't care enough.
   - I get annoyed when people ask me to do things for them and then I do it and then they get upset when I don't do it the way they intended or not up to their standards.
-If you want something to to be done to your standard do it yourself because I will only do
+If you want something to to be done to your standard do it yourself because I will only do it up to my standard and don't get upset at me if I don't meet your standard.
+  - Also I hate it when my mom or sister ask me to communicate to my dad because they don't feel like it.
+  - For example my sister will ask me to ask my brother to do something because he will be less upset if I ask then if she asks.
+Why don't you fix your own communication tactics instead of asking me to ask them?
+Like why do you need a third party like it so inefficient.
+Like obsviously there will be miscommunication have you heard of the game telephone.
+Things will get misinterpreted along the way.
+  -
 **Potential Framework, System, or Solution**
 *Can you create a memorable, step-by-step solution to solving the problem?
 You can flesh this out in your content.
 Be sure to add your own unique name to it!*